 Figure Out How Much You Can Borrow in New York

-The FHA sets county-by-county lending limits on federally-backed mortgages in New York.
-The lending cap ranges from $271,050 to $625,500 for a one-family house.
-Loan amounts are typically determined by the borrower’s income to housing cost ratio, which is usually no more than 30 percent of monthly income.
+The Federal Housing Finance Agency sets county-by-county lending limits on federally backed mortgages in New York.
+The lending cap ranges from $510,400 to $765,600 for a one-family house in 2020.
+Loan amounts are typically determined by the borrower's income to housing cost ratio, which is usually no more than 30 percent of monthly income.
 Here is a breakdown of lending limits throughout New York State:

 Buying a Home in New York: Hear from the Experts

-Susan Cotner is director of the Affordable Housing Partnership in Albany, NY.
+Susan Cotner is director of the Affordable Housing Partnership in Albany.

 What do first-time homebuyers need to do to start the mortgage lending process?